 Left side damaged valve and vein.

-Chronic venous insufficiency (CVI) and lymphedema are similar in that both conditions of the feet and legs.
-Beyond that similarity, the causes, symptoms and treatment are very different.
-Recognizing these differences is important in understanding how each of theae conditions is treated.
+Chronic venous insufficiency (CVI) and lymphedema are similar in that both are conditions of the feet and legs.
+Beyond that, the causes, symptoms and treatment are very different.
+Recognizing these differences is important in understanding how each of these conditions is treated.

-CVI is a condition in which the veins have trouble sending blood back to the heart because of a combination of these conditions.
+- CVI is a condition in which the veins have trouble transporting blood back to the heart.

 CONTRASTING SYMPTOMS OF CVI AND LYMPHEDEMA